Note: This article is about how to buy a SIM card in Georgia the country, not Georgia the state in the USA! You can find US SIM card information here.

 The trip took six hours, and the train was certainly dated.
 There was no Wi-Fi, no working electrical plugs, and no food.
 There was a bathroom, at least, and there was data via Magti’s network almost the entire time.

 It wasn’t the fastest of speeds in the most remote spots, but it was consistent and usable the whole way.
 I was impressed.
+The train arrived in Tbilisi, the country’s capital, and fast LTE speeds returned.

-Check out our guides to buying SIM cards in many other countries here.
+Check out our guides to SIM cards and eSIMs in 65+ other countries here.

 Such detailed information!
 Very helpful though ☺